helenzhou6/digit-classifier/README.md

 - To verify the docker is up and running, run `docker ps` This sets up the database within a docker container, and the frontend app will interact with using the [psycopg2 package](https://www.psycopg.org/docs/install.html#build-prerequisites)

+#### To restart docker container
+If you have previously run the above set up steps (you can verify that it Exited by running `docker ps -a` and seeing the docker container with the name `postgres_container`), you can restart the container by running `docker restart postgres_container`.
+- To verify it is up and running, run `docker ps` and view status of `postgres_container`

-#### Streamlit Front end
+### 3. Streamlit Front end
-To run front end, run the script: `streamlit run src/digit_classifier/app.py` and it will create a localhost URL to view.
+To run front end, ensure the postgresSQL database docker container is up and running.
+Then run the script: `streamlit run src/digit_classifier/app.py` and it will create a localhost URL to view.

 ---